 How far back do I go with my work history❓

-Unfortunately I don’t have one magic resume formula, but for me all great resumes stem from the same 8 success factors.
+The answer to ALL of the above is ‘it depends’.
+You are unique; your resume will be unique as well.
+Unfortunately, I don’t have one magic resume formula, but for me all great resumes stem from the same 8 success factors.
 The following points summarize the key areas I feel should be carefully considered to create a successful resume:

-1. Write your resume with your audience top of mind.
+1. Write your resume with your audience top of mind

 Yes, the resume may be all about you but it isn’t meant FOR you.
 Have a clearly defined target picked out so content can be shaped more specifically and speak more directly to each reader’s needs.
 General resumes rarely work.

-2. Keep content relevant; tailor details.
+2. Keep content relevant; tailor details

 Similar to the point above, the more specific the content in a resume = the better.
 One, single stagnant resume can not possibly address every job’s requirements and nuances.
 Customize your resume content in just a few simple steps for each application.

-3. Share real life examples of success; not generalized details or superlative statements.
+3. Share real-life examples of success; not generalized details or superlative statements

 Fluffy details like: ‘excellent people-person’ or ‘strong team leader’ don’t provide enough context.
 Instill confidence in the reader with specific stories and concrete examples of achievement.